 - Compensation is partly to compensate the claimant for financial loss, mainly loss of earnings.

 - Compensation is also awarded for injury to feelings.
 The courts have set ‘Vento bands’ as a guide to how much this should be.
-The minimum award may be about £800 to £1000.
-The lowest ‘band’ goes up to potentially £8,400, with higher bands for more serious cases.
-(There is new guidance on bands for tribunal claims presented on or after 11/9/17).
+The minimum award may be about £900.
+The lowest ‘band’ goes up to potentially £8,800, with higher bands for more serious cases.

 - It is a good idea to consider whether you are likely to actually receive any compensation that may be awarded.